duffjay/tf20_vision_samples/README.md

 default is Pascal VOC, you can use COCO - see the note in the tutorial

 #### Object Detection API

+Watch the console!!! when you do this, it will uninstall TF 2.2 and install TF 2.4!!
 ```
 cd /home/ec2-user/SageMaker/tensorflow/models/research/
 ls -l